dialogflow/dialogflow-fulfillment-nodejs/README.md

 # Dialogflow Fulfillment Library

+The Dialogflow [Fulfillment Library]((https://dialogflow.com/docs/fulfillment) allows you to connect Dialogflow's natural language understanding and processing to your own systems, APIs, and databases.
+Using Fulfillment, you can surface commands and information from your services to your users through a natural conversational interface.

-The Dialogflow Fulfillment Library makes creating fulfillment for Dialogflow v1 and v2 agents for 8 chat and voice platforms on Node.js easy and simple.
-Cross-platform text, card, image, suggestion are supported for Actions on Google, Facebook, Slack, Telegram, Kik, Skype, Line, Viber and Dialogflow's simulator with custom payload support for all platforms.
+Dialogflow Fulfillment makes creating fulfillment for Dialogflow v1 and v2 agents for 8 chat and voice platforms on Node.js easy and simple.

 ![fulfillment library works with 8 platforms](https://raw.githubusercontent.com/dialogflow/dialogflow-fulfillment-nodejs/master/dialogflow-fulfillment-graphic.png "Dialogflow's fulfillment library works with 8 platforms")

-Dialogflow fulfillment allows you to connect Dialogflow's natural language understanding and processing to your own systems, APIs, and databases.
-Using Fulfillment, you can surface commands and information from your services to your users through a natural conversational interface.
-For more about [Dialogflow Fulfillment](https://dialogflow.com/docs/fulfillment).

-## When To Use This Library
+## Current Library Support
++ Text
++ Cards
++ Images
++ Suggestion Chips (i.e. Quick Replies)
++ Payloads (Platform-specific responses)

-This library is intended to be help building Node.js Dialogflow Fulfillment for multiple [integrations](https://dialogflow.com/docs/integrations/) (such as [Google Assistant](https://dialogflow.com/docs/integrations/google-assistant), [Slack](https://dialogflow.com/docs/integrations/slack)) or when you aren't sure what integration you plan on using.
+This library is intended to help build Node.js Dialogflow Fulfillment for multiple [integrations](https://dialogflow.com/docs/integrations/) including Google Assistant, Slack, Facebook, Telegram, Kik, Skype, Line, and Viber.

-+ If you are only interested in building Dialogflow fulfillment for the Google Assistant and don't plan on using other integrations, use the [Actions on Google NPM module](https://github.com/actions-on-google/actions-on-google-nodejs) ([actions-on-google](https://www.npmjs.com/package/actions-on-google)) which supports all Actions on Google features.
+If only building Dialogflow Fulfillment for the [Google Assistant](https://dialogflow.com/docs/integrations/google-assistant) and no other integrations, use the Actions of Google NPM module ([actions-on-google](https://www.npmjs.com/package/actions-on-google)) which supports all Actions on Google features.

 ## Quick Start

 1. [Sign-up/Log-in to Dialogflow](https://console.dialogflow.com/api-client/#/login)
 2. Create a Dialogflow agent
-3. Go to **Fulfillment >** Enable Dialogflow Inline Editor<sup> a.</sup> **> `package.json`** tab to add`"dialogflow-fulfillment": "^0.5.0"` to the `dependencies` object.
+3. Go to **Fulfillment** > **Enable Dialogflow Inline Editor**<sup> A.</sup> > **`package.json`** tab to add `"dialogflow-fulfillment": "^0.5.0"` to the `dependencies` object.
 4. Select `Deploy`.

-  <sup>a.</sup> Powered by Cloud Functions for Firebase
+  <sup>A.</sup> Powered by Cloud Functions for Firebase

 ## Setup Instructions